davidagold/MetaMerge.jl/README.md

 metamerge                     Function
 ```

+Otherwise, `metamerge(f, A, B)` will try to extend an `f` that lives in either `A` or `B` (depending on the order in which they were declared to be used).
+In general, this will fail.
 Thus, at least in Julia 3.7, one must define a function named '`f`' *before* `using` the modules `A` and `B`.
 Right now this can be inconvenient.
 However, I expect this situation will change in Julia 4.0, in which (as I understand it) new rules for importing conflicting names from different modules are adopted.